 - A new offence of ‘causing serious injury by careless driving’

 - Mandatory need to sit an extended driving test in order to be able to drive on the roads again post-disqualification.

-Our family has felt incredibly let down by the justice system and we can only hope that things can improve for future victims like Miriam.
+Our family has felt incredibly let down by the justice system and we can only hope that things can improve for future victims.
 Miriam may not have got the justice she deserved but we want to make sure other families do and do not have to go through what our family went through.
 Please sign our petition today to help raise awareness and to change the law.

 Lauren and Kirsty, Miriam’s sisters